-- Maintaining an attitude of 'it could happen here' where safeguarding is concerned. - Identifying concerns early, provide help for children, promote children's welfare and prevent concerns from escalating. - To provide a safe environment in which children can learn. - Knowing what to do if a child tells them they are being abused, exploited, or neglected. - Being able to reassure victims that they are being taken seriously and that they will be supported and kept safe. - Recognising the barriers for children when wanting to make a disclosure (verbal or non-verbal). - Identifying children who may benefit from early help, (providing support as soon as a problem emerges) and the part they play in these support plans. - Raising any concerns for a child following the schools safeguarding policies and procedures. - Being aware of local authority referral processes and supporting social workers and other agencies following any referral. - Adhering to Teachers' Standards 2012 that teacher (which includes headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Being aware of systems within school which support safeguarding e.g. safeguarding policy, behaviour policy, code of conduct, CME. - Attending regular safeguarding and child protection training. - Recognising that children missing education can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse and child sexual and criminal exploitation.
+- maintaining an attitude of 'it could happen here' where safeguarding is concerned. - identifying concerns early, provide help for children, promote children's welfare and prevent concerns from escalating. - to provide a safe environment in which children can learn. - knowing what to do if a child tells them they are being abused, exploited, or neglected. - being able to reassure victims that they are being taken seriously and that they will be supported and kept safe. - recognising the barriers for children when wanting to make a disclosure (verbal or non-verbal) - identifying children who may benefit from early help, (providing support as soon as a problem emerges) and the part they play in these support plans. - raising any concerns for a child following the schools safeguarding policies and procedures - being aware of local authority referral processes and supporting social workers and other agencies following any referral. - adhering to Teachers' Standards 2012 that teacher (which includes headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Being aware of systems within school which support safeguarding e.g. safeguarding policy, behaviour policy, code of conduct, CME, online filtering, and monitoring - Attending regular safeguarding and child protection training. - Recognising that children missing, or absent education can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse and child sexual and criminal exploitation.